 The Route: A longer 11 mile walk that should take seven or eight hours.
 The Coledale Peaks walk will require some energy, determination, sturdy walking boots and a tasty lunch to enjoy along the way!

 Cat Bells, Maiden Moor & High Spy

-Accessible through a long ridge, the descent and climb between each peak isn’t severe which makes hitting all three in one trip a manageable 5-6 hour expedition.
+Down the western flank of Borrowdale are three small peaks (each well worth a visit) with their own distinct profiles and character.
+Accessible through a long ridge, the descent and climb between each peak isn’t severe, which makes hitting all three in one trip a manageable 5-6 hour expedition.

 Watendlath & the Bowder Stone